 - For best results when baking, always pre heat your oven.
-The grill element may come on for a short time while the oven is heating up.
 The halo will turn from red to white when the preset temperature is reached.

 - Make sure cake pans do not touch each other or the sides of the oven.

 - When baking double the recipe (especially cookies) you may need to increase the time.